foxhsx/tinify-webp/README.md

 ## Description

-tinify-img is a command-line tool that helps you optimize and convert images to WebP\PNG\JPEG format using the Tinify API.
+tinify-webp is a command-line tool that helps you optimize and convert images to WebP\PNG\JPEG format using the Tinify API.
 It supports batch processing of images and provides efficient compression while maintaining high visual quality.

 ## Features